Maven Enforcer Rule dependOnAllProjects

 Use Cases

-There is one general use case for this functionality and also one very specific use case.
+There is one general use case and one specific use case.

-The rule ensures that when a multimodule Maven project is reconfigured with adding or removing subprojects,
+The rule ensures that when a multimodule Maven project is reconfigured by adding or removing subprojects,

-all projects are listed as dependencies for the subproject where
+all projects are listed as dependencies for that subproject in which

 maven-enforcer-plugin